 - Salt & Pepper

 This easy recipe uses hamburger meat but you can use ground turkey or even ground sausage.
 This recipe also uses frozen cauliflower rice which is super convenient.
-Use a muffin pan to hold bell peppers upright.
+I’ve recently discovered a muffin pan works well to hold the stuffed bell peppers upright.
 I personally like this jumbo muffin pan but a regular casserole dish works well, too.